ran-xin/ran-xin.github.io/index.md

 ---

 ## About Me
-I am an undergraduate student at the University of Cambridge, interested in the field of <strong>robotics engineering</strong>, with expertise in mechanical design, software implementation, and a deep understanding of machine learning.
-I served as the Chief Mechanical Designer for my high school's FIRST Robotics Team, where I led diverse mechanical design projects and oversaw the development, testing, and validation of control algorithms.
-Currently, I am an undergraduate researcher at the University of Cambridge's <strong>Bio-Inspired Robotics Lab</strong>.
+I am an undergraduate student at the University of Cambridge, interested in the field of <strong>robotics engineering</strong>, with expertise in mechanical design, software implementation, and machine learning.
+I was the mechanical design leader for my high school's FIRST Robotics Team, where I led the development and implementation of diverse mechanical design projects and oversaw the development, testing, and validation of control algorithms.
+I was an undergraduate researcher at the University of Cambridge's <strong>Bio-Inspired Robotics Lab</strong> in 2023.
+Currently, I am an incoming <strong>Product Design Engineer@Apple</strong>.

-Beyond my formal experiences, I am passionate about applying machine learning to enhance intelligent robotics systems, particularly by optimizing sensor feedback readings and bridging the gap between mechanics and electrical systems.
+Beyond my aforementioned experiences, I am passionate about applying machine learning to enhance intelligent robotics systems, particularly by optimizing sensor feedback readings and bridging the gap between mechanics and electrical systems.

 ## Skills
-- **Programming Languages**: Proficient in Python, C++, Java (familiar with git for version control), LaTeX; Intermediate in HTML
-- **Programming Concepts**: Proficient in Embedded Systems (Familiar with I2C, CAN, UART), Object-Oriented Programming; Familiar with Applications with Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN)
+- **Software Engineering**: Proficient in Python, C++, Java (Familiar with I2C, CAN, UART protocols in embedded programming and application with CNN and RNN networks in deep learning)
-- **Operating Systems & Tools**: Intermediate in CentOS, Ubuntu, ROS; Intermediate Cloud-computing
+- **Operating Systems**: Intermediate in CentOS, Ubuntu, ROS; Intermediate cloud-computing
-- **Design**: Proficient in Solidworks, Autodesk Fusion 360, Autodesk Inventor
+- **Design**: Proficient in Solidworks, Autodesk Fusion 360
 - **Manufacturing Techniques**: Proficient in 3D Printing, Laser Cutting; Proficient in Design, Rapid-Prototyping, Verification

 ## Research Interests
 - **Robotics Design:** Robotics Cooking, Object Manipulation, End Effector Design
 - **Machine Learning:** Tool Pose Estimation, Trajectory Optimisation
 - **Automation:** Autonomous Robotic Systems, Path Planning with Multi-Sensor Input